Better handling of unknown and aliased email addresses when submitting issue via email

 Yes, this would be a really good idea.
 But time is missing for adding this in 0.9.

-#8 Updated by Stéphane Gourichon almost 6 years ago
+#8 Updated by Stéphane Gourichon about 6 years ago

 Solution implemented r2789: